Tuesday, October 1, 2024

-We begin with Ex parte Young, as discussed in Pfander.
+We then turn to EpY/Declaratory/Non-Article III and Panel V. For Monday, prep Three-Judge Courts and Declaratory Judgments.
+Begin with Ex parte Young, as discussed in Pfander.
 What happened in the case and how did it create a new way for constitutional rights to be litigated?
+Absent EpY, how do individuals assert individual rights?
 What is the "rule" of EpY and what sorts of lawsuits does it allow.
 What are the criticisms of this way of adjudicating rights?
 What are the benefits to the federal rights-holder?

 What is the complete process for 3-judge courts in § 2284(b), Shapiro, and § 1253?
 Why allow those 3 classes of cases to still be heard by 3-judge courts?
 What does "when otherwise required by Act of Congress" mean in § 2284(a)?
 When might Congress require a 3-judge court, how, and why?

-• 2017 MGM mass shooting: Victims have tort claims against MGM; MGM believes it is protected by a federal statute immunizing property owners from claims arising from terrorist activities.
+• 2017 MGM mass shooting (complaint on blog): Victims have tort claims against MGM; MGM believes it is protected by a federal statute immunizing property owners from claims arising from terrorist activities.
 The statute provides a federal right of action against the third-party hired by the property owner to provide security services; no claim lies against the property owner.

 • I insures Dr. X against malpractice; Dr. X injures A, one of his patients.